This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Seeing as it’s St Patrick’s Day tomorrow, I thought it would be fitting to publish another Ireland-focused blog post today.
 We’re travelling to Dublin, a city that I didn’t fall head over heels in love with (unlike Zagreb from last week’s post).
 But it does have a lot of things to do to keep you busy, which I always like in a new destination.

 I visited a lot of Dublin attractions (and skipped a few also) during my 3-night visit to the Irish capital.
 So I thought I’d highlight the best things to do in Dublin, to help you plan your visit.

 One of those tips was to visit San Lorenzo’s to try their Coco Pops French toast.
-Oh yes, it was French toast coated in Coco Pops, with a delectable sauce, ice-cream and banana.
+Oh yes, it was French toast coated in Coco Pops, with a delectable sauce, ice cream and banana.
 I found the service at San Lorenzo’s to be very underwhelming, but the meal was delicious.
-They also only open at 11, which is something to remember.
+They are also only open at 11, which is something to remember.

 Speaking of families, AquaZone at the National Aquatic Centre is said to be one of Europe’s most innovative water parks.

 6. Take many photos of Dublin’s doors

 I kind of got lost looking for the colourful Georgian doors Dublin is known for.
 Fortunately, I found some very colourful additions around Fitzwilliam and Merrion Squares.

 This was another tip from my free walking tour guide.
 He recommends visiting this museum, which is entrance by donation.
 I thought I’d check it out as I need to visit more museums, and I found the exhibitions really interesting.
 There was one on different world religions, and then Francisco Goya’s The Disasters of War portraits.
 His depictions were brutal and I can’t believe they were created in the 19th century.